oracle-livelabs/developer/java-management-advanced-features/run-performance-analysis/run-performance-analysis.md

 ## Introduction

-This lab walks you through the steps to run Performance analysis on a Java application on your Fleet.
+This lab walks you through the steps to run Performance analysis on a Java application in your fleet.

 Estimated Time: 30 mins